notaz/picodrive/README.md

 For opendingux and gcw0, copy the opk to your SD card.
-For gp2x, wiz and caanoo, the easiest way is to unpack [PicoDrive_191.zip](http://notaz.gp2x.de/releases/PicoDrive/PicoDrive_191.zip) on you SD card and replace the PicoDrive binary.
+For gp2x, wiz and caanoo, the easiest way is to unpack [PicoDrive_191.zip](http://notaz.gp2x.de/releases/PicoDrive/PicoDrive_191.zip) on your SD card and replace the PicoDrive binary.

 Send bug reports, fixes etc to <derkub@gmail.com>
 Kai-Uwe Bloem